 Race records are being broken.
 The front is getting faster, the back is getting slower and the middle is getting fatter.

 In all walks of life, it used to be that you had to serve your time.
-It didn’t matter whether you were the office junior who made the tea or the apprentice sparkie.
+It didn’t matter whether you were the office junior who made the tea or the apprentice being sent for a “long stand”.
 You watched, listened and learned how to behave.
-You might not agree with them, or have the experience to understand why the were there, but you picked up the rules.
+You might not agree with the rules, or have the experience to understand why they were there, but you picked up the rules.
 Eventually when you had served your time you got the chance to change the rules.
 Even in the early days of the internet, in the pre Facebook world, when Forums and Newsgroups were the order of the day, the first rule in Emily Postnet’s book of Nettiquette was be a lurker.
 Watch, listen and learn how the community operates, who the players are, who speaks sense and who doesn’t, and then when you are confident that you won’t be making an arse of yourself, contribute and say your piece.

 It is great to see so many people enthused about running long distances on the trails.
 Lots will do it once, some will do it several times, a few will do it lots.